zhoujiaqi704/sex_differences_cancers/README.md

 If you use anything in this repository please cite:<br />

-Jiaqi Zhou, Miao Li, Yu Chen, Shangzi Wang, Danke Wang, and Xingdong Chen*.
+Jiaqi Zhou, Miao Li, Yu Chen, Shangzi Wang, Danke Wang, Chen Suo, and Xingdong Chen*.
 The impact of sex on DNA methylation across nine cancer types.
 2024<br />

 *Corresponding author<br />